The most common myth about trauma is that it is either something that happens to a member of the military or it is a really, really violent event.

 - Certain scents

-- People that resemble folks that have caused you harm
+- People that resemble folks that have harmed you

 - Someone shaming or blaming you

-Trauma therapy is all about your safety; therefore, it involves a lot of pacing.
+Trauma therapy is all about your safety.
+Therefore, it involves a lot of pacing.
 It's important that you get to know me, I get to know you, and that we spend time building a strong therapeutic foundation.
-It involves integrative and interactive interventions.
+Healing from trauma involves integrative and interactive interventions.
 Plus, I am not the therapist that is going to just sit and nod.
-I help you find the connection between your past and present while encouraging to accept accountability for your future.
+I help you find the connection between your past and present while encouraging you to accept accountability for your future.
 In trauma therapy, we will utilize creative tools like: